-Once again we have two handsets that offer high-end features, even if the iPhone 12 is not the Pro model, albeit with some minor differences.
-Two smartphones that, today, are aimed at a mass market that does not want to pay the price of the top-of-the-range models, as they are currently available at a more affordable cost than the iPhone 12 Pro, especially in the case of the iPhone 12 Pro. iPhone 11 Proas well as the iPhone 12.
+Once again we have two terminals that offer high-end features, even if the iPhone 12 is not the Pro model, although always with some minimal differences.
+Two smartphones that, as of today, are aimed at a mass market that does not want to pay the price of the top of the range models, as they are currently available at a more affordable cost than the iPhone 12 Pro, especially in the case of the iPhone 12 Pro. iPhone 11 Pro, as well as the iPhone 12.
 Two irresistible terminals at affordable prices. at the offers from the Repara iPhone website.

 But let's go into detail about the differences between the two. iPhone so you can choose the one that best suits your needs.

-As we have discussed in previous posts on the Macnificos blog, the iPhone 12 integrates 5G technology (sub-6 GHz), which is why it will achieve higher mobile network speeds, provided it is available in the geographic location, something that will soon continue to expand.
-It also incorporates MagSafethe "Magnificent" magnetic technology that allows you to charge your iPhone 12 wirelessly, conveniently, quickly and in a variety of accessories and locations that were previously not possible.
-If you are interested in finding out more about MagSafe, here is this post by what MagSafe is and how it works by clicking here.
+As we have already discussed in previous Macnificos blog posts, the iPhone 12 integrates 5G technology (sub-6 GHz), which is why it will reach higher mobile network speeds, as long as it is available in the geographical location, something that will soon continue to expand.
+It also incorporates MagSafe, the «Magnificent.» magnetic technology that serves to charge the iPhone 12 wirelessly, conveniently, quickly and allows you to place it in a myriad of accessories and places that previously was not possible.
+If you are interested in more information about MagSafe, here is this post by what MagSafe is and how it works by clicking here.

-In construction, the iPhone 11 Pro is made of surgical-grade stainless steel, with a glass front and back, while the iPhone 12 is constructed of aerospace-grade aluminium and has a glass front and back, while the iPhone 12 is made of aerospace-grade aluminium and a glass back.
-Ceramic Shieldmaking it 4 times more resistant to falls.
+In construction, the iPhone 11 Pro is made of surgical-grade stainless steel, with a glass front and back, while the iPhone 12 is constructed from aerospace-grade aluminum and its front is made from Ceramic Shield, making it 4 times more resistant to falls.

 Differences iPhone 11 Pro and iPhone 12

-As a rule, they look the same aesthetically, with a 5.8″ borderless display for the iPhone 11 Pro and a 6.1″ display for the iPhone 12, although the iPhone 12 has a slightly different design.
-11% thinner, a smaller 15% and a lighter 16% compared to the iPhone 11 and XR, but its screen is slightly larger than the iPhone 11 Pro with virtually no impact on its overall size.
+As a rule, they keep the same look at an aesthetic level, 5.8″ borderless screen for the iPhone 11 Pro and 6.1″ for the iPhone 12, although the iPhone 12 has a design one 11% thinner, a smaller 15% and a lighter 16% compared to the iPhone 11 and XR, but its screen is slightly larger than the iPhone 11 Pro with virtually no impact on its overall size.

-Both displays are True Tone, offer haptic feedback, wide colour gamut (P3), and in video playback, they also integrate HDR with Dolby Vision, HDR10 and HLG.
+Both displays are True Tone, offer haptic feedback, wide color gamut (P3), and in video playback, they also integrate HDR with Dolby Vision, HDR10 and HLG.

-In this respect, if the screen is a determining factor, either iPhone will be a safe bet.
+In this regard, if the screen is a determining factor, either iPhone will be a safe bet.

 The brain of the iPhone

-Both the iPhone 11 Pro and iPhone 12 are well sealed to protect their interiors, and while the level of protection is IP Rating is IP68 for both models, the iPhone 12 offers water resistance up to 6 metres for up to 30 minutes, versus 4 metres and 30 minutes for the iPhone 11 Pro.
+Both the iPhone 11 Pro and iPhone 12 come well-sealed to protect their interiors, and while the level of IP Rating is IP68 for both models, the iPhone 12 offers water resistance up to 6 meters for up to 30 minutes, versus 4 meters and 30 minutes for the iPhone 11 Pro.

 iPhone camera

-Here we come to the turning point when it comes to choosing a mobile phone, which makes many users opt for an older model over a more modern one: the camera.
+Here we come to the turning point when choosing a cell phone, which makes many users opt for an older model against a more current one, the camera.

-Both models offer their typical characteristicsThe Portrait Mode: Night Mode, Deep Fusion, Portrait Mode with depth control and six Portrait Mode lighting effects (Natural Light, Studio Light, Contour Light, Stage Light, Mono Stage Light and Mono High Key Light), record 4K video up to 60 fps, Full HD up to 60 fps, Full HD slow motion video up to 240 fps, audio zoom, QuickTake video...
+Both models offer their typical characteristicsThe following lighting effects (Natural Light, Studio Light, Contour Light, Stage Light, Mono Stage Light and Mono High Key Light) are recorded in portrait mode: night mode, Deep Fusion, portrait mode with depth control and six portrait mode lighting effects (Natural Light, Studio Light, Contour Light, Stage Light, Mono Stage Light and Mono High Key Light).
+4K video up to 60 fps, Full HD up to 60 fps, Full HD slow motion video up to 240 fps, audio zoom, QuickTake video...

-But if you want to play around with lenses, go straight to the iPhone 11 Pro, which features a triple 12 Mpx camera with wide-angle (ƒ/1.8), ultra-wide-angle (ƒ/2.4), and telephoto lens (ƒ/2)which allows you to obtain a optical zoom out/zoom in x2x4 optical zoom range, digital zoom up to x10, and dual optical image stabilisation.
+But if you want to be able to play with the lenses, go straight to the iPhone 11 Pro, since it has a triple 12 Mpx camera with wide-angle (ƒ/1.8), ultra-wide-angle (ƒ/2.4), and telephoto (ƒ/2), which allows you to obtain a optical zoom out/zoom in x2, x4 optical zoom range, digital zoom up to x10, and double optical image stabilization.

 Front camera

-Both iPhones feature a TrueDepth camera (ƒ/2.2) with FaceID facial recognition, Retina Flash, Smart HDR (Smart 3 for photos for iPhone 12), portrait mode with bokeh effect and depth control, as well as the six Portrait lighting effects.
-They are also capable of recording video up to 4K at 60fps, cinema-quality video stabilisation, 1080p slow-motion video recording at 120fps, QuickTake video... but as with the rear cameras, the iPhone 12 is capable of HDR video recording with Dolby Vision at 30 fps with the front camera.
+Both iPhones mount a TrueDepth camera (ƒ/2.2) with FaceID facial recognition, Retina Flash, Smart HDR (Smart 3 for photos for the iPhone 12), portrait mode with bokeh effect and depth control, as well as the six Portrait lighting effects.
+They are also capable of recording video up to 4K at 60fps, cinema-quality video stabilization, recording 1080p slow-motion video at 120 fps, QuickTake Video... but as with the rear cameras, the iPhone 12 is capable of.
+HDR video recording with Dolby Vision at 30 fps with the front camera.

 Connectivity

-In the connectivity section, we could give them a virtual tie as well, except that the iPhone 12 allows the use of 5G mobile networks and that in the GPS section it integrates GLONASS, Galileo, QZSS and BeiDou.
-The rest is exactly the same, Wi-Fi 6 (802.11ax) with MIMO, Bluetooth 5.0, ultra-wideband chip for the spatial detection and NFC with read mode and Lightning connector.
+In the connectivity section, we could give them practically a tie as well, except that the iPhone 12 allows the use of 5G mobile networks and that in the GPS section it integrates GLONASS, Galileo, QZSS and BeiDou.
+The rest is exactly the same, Wi-Fi 6 (802.11ax) with MIMO, Bluetooth 5.0, ultrawideband chip for the spatial detection and NFC with read mode and Lightning connector.

 Battery

-The big difference is the MagSafe technology of the iPhone 12, the rest are almost identical in the iPhone 11 and iPhone 12 comparison.
+The big difference is the MagSafe technology of the iPhone 12, the rest are practically identical in the iPhone 11 and iPhone 12 comparison.

-Both iPhones support wireless charging with Qi chargers, and feature fast charging (50% in 30 minutes), although the iPhone 11 Pro offers 1 hour more video playback than the iPhone 12 (18 hours vs. 17 hours respectively).
+Both iPhones support wireless charging with Qi chargers, incorporate fast charging (50% in 30 minutes), although the iPhone 11 Pro offers 1 hour more video playback than the iPhone 12 (18 hours vs 17 hours respectively).

-You can visit our shop to see all the iPhone models discussed in this post and if you wish to purchase one.
+You can visit our store to see all the iPhone models discussed in this post and if you wish to purchase one.